“Clever and crowd-pleasing” – Variety “A rising star.” – The Scotsman

 Alan also collaborated with The Moira Monologues’ director Sacha Kyle on The Confidant (National Theatre of Scotland / Oran Mor / Traverse, March 2011), an adaptation of a play by the Venezuelan writer Gilberto Pinto; Turbo Folk (Oran Mor) which was nominated for Best New Play at the 2010 Critics Awards For Theatre in Scotland (CATS); The Red Hourglass, which was developed by the National Theatre of Scotland (2012) and ran at the Edinburgh Fringe; Ban This Filth!
 (2013), about anti-pornography campaigner Andrea Dworkin, which was shortlisted for an Amnesty International Freedom of Expression Award; The Pure, the Dead and the Brilliant (2014), about the Scottish independence referendum, starring Elaine C.Smith; What the F**kirk?
-(Falkirk Community Trust, 2015), a one-man show about Alan’s home-town, which played in twelve different venues in Falkirk; a play based on the life of Pink Floyd’s Syd Barrett, One Thinks of it all as a Dream (2016) for the Scottish Mental Health Arts and Film Festival, which debuted at Oran Mor, Glasgow; It Wisnae Me (2018), about Scotland’s colonial past, produced in conjunction with the Coalition for Racial Equalities and Rights; and the sequel to The Moira Monologues – the cunningly titled (More) Moira Monologues – which won a prestigious Fringe First award (and a string of five-star reviews) in 2017 and now tours as a double-bill with its prequel.
+(Falkirk Community Trust, 2015), a stand-up show about Alan’s home-town; a play based on the life of Pink Floyd’s Syd Barrett, One Thinks of it all as a Dream (2016) for the Scottish Mental Health Arts and Film Festival, which debuted at Oran Mor, Glasgow; It Wisnae Me (2018), about Scotland’s colonial past, produced in conjunction with the Coalition for Racial Equalities and Rights; the sequel to The Moira Monologues – the cunningly titled More Moira Monologues – which won a prestigious Fringe First award (and a string of five-star reviews) in 2017; and Do Not Press This Button, which was published as part of an Oran Mor ‘greatest hits’ play collection.

 In 2009, The Shutdown, a short documentary film written and narrated by Alan, directed by Adam Stafford – about Alan’s experience of the Grangemouth Oil Refinery, with particular reference to his father’s injury in the explosion of 13th March 1987 – premiered in competition at the Edinburgh International Film Festival, IDFA and Silverdocs Documentary Festival in Washington DC.